ess-dmsc/kafka-to-nexus/documentation/commands.md

 ```
 Where possible the file-writer will try to infer the type of the data, in this example: a float.

-For strings and arrays it is necessary to specify the `type`.
+For strings and arrays it is necessary to specify additional supporting information, thus these attributes are defined using a dictionary of key-value pairs.

-Strings also require the `string_size` and if not utf8 an `encoding` to be defined.
+Both strings and arrays need a `type` to be defined.
+Strings also require the `string_size` and, optionally, `encoding` to be defined.
+If no encoding is defined then UTF-8 is assumed.

 For example: